 Looking to improve your touch shots?
 If you want to focus on hitting better dinks, drops, or resets, you need the right paddle.
+The best control paddle this year is the Bread & Butter Loco – it can do everything and will immediately raise any player’s skill level.

-Best paddles at a glance
+Best control paddles at a glance

 Note: our discount codes may be subject to change when products are on sale.
 Check the final price at checkout.